 The first Champagne grower to convert to biodynamics - Courteron, Côte des Bar, fifteen hectares on Kimmeridgian marl, four generations, and now a zero-sulphur cuvée.

 Fleury was founded in 1895 in Courteron, in the Côte des Bar at the southern end of Champagne.
-Emile Fleury was among the first to graft Pinot Noir in the area after phylloxera.
+Emile Fleury was the first to graft Pinot Noir in the area after phylloxera.
 His son Robert began Champagne production in 1929.
 But the decisive moment came in 1989, when Jean-Pierre Fleury became the first Champagne grower to convert to biodynamics - at a time when that word still sounded like a religion rather than a marketing strategy.
 Full conversion was achieved by 1992.

 The cuvées: